Open Access

 And

-A von Neumann algebra is a weekly closed, self-adjoint algebra of operators on a Hilbert space containing the identity operator I. It is shown in Ref.
+A von Neumann algebra Mathematical equation is a weekly closed, self-adjoint algebra of operators on a Hilbert space Mathematical equation containing the identity operator IMathematical equation.
+It is shown in Ref.
 [3] and Ref.
-[14] that if a von Neumann algebra has no central summands of type I1, then satisfies (1) and (2).
+[14] that if a von Neumann algebra has no central summands of type I1Mathematical equation, then Mathematical equation satisfies (1) and (2).
 Now we have following corollary.

 References